astorDev/nice-shell/git/save/article/index.md

 git push --set-upstream origin $(git current)
 ```

-All we have to do is call of the commands above in a single alias.
+All we have to do is call the commands above in a single alias.
 Let's also wrap it in a function to see a proper output.
 Here's what we might get:

 ```sh
 git config --global alias.save '!f() {